Best gravel shoes 2024 – we test 10 top off-road shoe options for racers and explorers

 Best gravel bike shoes image (Image credit: Future)

-Our test team has put the best gravel shoes through their paces on a range of roads and trails and our round-up includes comfortable adventure shoes with simple lace-ups through to custom moldable carbon-fiber monocoque, double dial secured gravel race shoes.
-Our best pick are the Rapha Explore shoes and our top budget choice are the Specialized Rekon 1.0 shoes.
+Our test team has put the best gravel shoes through their paces on a range of roads and trails and our round-up includes comfortable adventure shoes with simple lace-ups through to custom moldable carbon-fiber monocoque, double-dial secured gravel race shoes.
+Our best shoe overall is the Rapha Explore and our top budget choice are the Specialized Recon 1.0.

 All the gravel shoes here are designed for use with off-road clipless pedals – which are definitely the pedals we'd advise using on a gravel bike.
 However, if you're a new rider who really doesn't feel confident clipping in, you could run MTB flat pedals in which case you may want to look at the best MTB flat pedal shoes, but we'd really advise going clipless if you can.

-Read on to find your perfect pair, and if you're not sure, check out our buying advice on how to choose gravel shoes at the bottom of this article.
+Read on to find your perfect pair, and if you're not sure, check out our buying advice and FAQs on the best gravel shoes at the bottom of this article.

 Best gravel shoes